-After you complete the prerequisite steps described in Prerequisites, proceed with bootstrapping your Mirantis Container Cloud management cluster based on the Equinix Metal provider.
+After you complete the prerequisite steps described in Prerequisites, proceed with bootstrapping your Mirantis Container Cloud management cluster based on the Equinix Metal provider with public networking.

-To bootstrap an Equinix Metal based management cluster:
+To bootstrap an Equinix Metal based management cluster with public networking:

 Log in to the bootstrap node running Ubuntu 18.04 that is configured as described in Prerequisites.

 Download and run the Container Cloud bootstrap script:

 Obtain your license file that will be required during the bootstrap:

 Log in to your account and download the

 Using the Equinix Metal console, obtain the project ID and the user-level API Key of the Equinix Metal project to be used for the Container Cloud deployment: